HumanSignal/label-studio/docs/source/templates/automatic_speech_recognition_segments.md

 </Labels>
 ```

-Use the AudioPlus object tag to display a waveform of audio that can be labeled:
+Use the [AudioPlus](/tags/audioplus.html) object tag to display a waveform of audio that can be labeled:
 ```xml
 <AudioPlus name="audio" value="$audio"/>
 ```

-Use the TextArea control tag to prompt annotators to provide a transcript for each segment of audio:
+Use the [TextArea](/tags/textarea.html) control tag to prompt annotators to provide a transcript for each segment of audio:
 ```xml
   <TextArea name="transcription" toName="audio"
             rows="2" editable="true"
             perRegion="true" required="true" />
 ```
 The `editable="true"` argument specifies that the transcript can be edited, and `required="true"` sets the transcript as a required field for the annotator.
 Without a transcript provided for each segment of the audio clip (set by the `perRegion="true"` argument), the annotation can't be submitted.

-## Enhance this template

 ## Related tags